Nim (programming language): c2nim

 c2nim is a source-to-source compiler (transcompiler or transpiler) meant to be used on C/C++ headers to help generate new Nim bindings.
 The output is human-readable Nim code that is meant to be edited by hand after the translation process.

 koch

 koch is a maintenance script that is used to build Nim, and provide HTML documentation.

-Nimgrep
+nimgrep

 nimgrep is a generic tool for manipulating text.
 It is used to search for regex, peg patterns, and contents of directories, and it can be used to replace tasks.
 It is included to assist with searching Nim's style-insensitive identifiers.

 nimsuggest

 nimsuggest is a tool that helps any source code editor query a .nim source file to obtain useful information like definition of symbols or suggestions for completions.

 niminst

 niminst is a tool to generate an installer for a Nim program.

 It creates .msi installers for Windows via Inno Setup, and install and uninstall scripts for Linux, macOS, and Berkeley Software Distribution (BSD).